-Released on February 20, 2021, this small compilation of poems written between 2012 and 2018, this poetry chapbook Before Cancer Comes For Me is an exploration of stories and themes related to grief, cancer and death, and the parts of these which faith does and does not help with.
+Released on February 20, 2021, this small compilation of poems written between 2012 and 2018, Before Cancer Comes For Me, is an exploration of stories and themes related to grief, cancer and death, and the parts of these which faith does and does not help with.

 TO PURCHASE: Available at Cosmic Coffee @3301 NE Central Ave., Eat My Words Books @ 214 13th Ave.
-NE.
-It is currently undetermined what individual additional funds will go toward at this time, but all funds paid except any tax or credit card processing fee (or Bandcamp percentage on days other than Bandcamp Fridays) will be held for use in the way stated above.
+NE. in NE Minneapolis and on online on my Bandcamp merch page.
+All funds paid except any tax or credit card processing fee (or Bandcamp percentage on days other than Bandcamp Fridays) will be held for use in the way stated above.
 Purchase price: $10.